The Provident Bank Foundation Names New Foundation Associate Samantha Plotino

 About The Provident Bank Foundation

 The Provident Bank Foundation was established in 2003 by Provident Bank to enhance the quality of life in the region through support of not-for-profit groups, institutions, schools and other 501(c)(3) organizations that provide services in communities served by the Bank.
 Since inception, the Foundation has granted more than $22 million to not-for-profit organizations and institutions working toward stronger communities.
-For more information about The Provident Bank Foundation, visit www.theprovidentbankfoundation.org or call (862) 260-3990.-3990.
+For more information about The Provident Bank Foundation, visit www.theprovidentbankfoundation.org or call (862) 260-3990.Photo caption: Samantha Plotino, Foundation Associate, The Provident Bank Foundation

 What's Related